Religious Education Overview

 The children explore past and present innovations to identify needs and purposes for change.
 They develop understandings of how to be autonomous and creative problem finders and problem solvers.
 The children develop knowledge and confidence to critically analyse and respond creatively to design challenges; they investigate, manage and manipulate a range of materials and tools when producing innovative products.

 The children explore the physical, social, emotional, and spiritual dimensions of health.
 They develop an understanding of the importance of living a safe, healthy and active life and how a healthy lifestyle is developed and maintained.
 The children consider and reflect upon how health and wellbeing are related to an individual’s relationships, choices, values, beliefs and behaviours.

-The children develop their understanding that through scientific discoveries and innovations, people solve problems and meet challenges.
-These discoveries and innovations impact on the way people live.
-The children develop an understanding of the nature of scientific inquiry and the ability to use a range of scientific inquiry methods, including questioning, planning and conducting experiments and investigations based on ethical principles, collecting and analysing data, evaluating results, and drawing critical, evidence-based conclusions.
+The children develop their understanding that through scientific discoveries people solve problems and meet challenges.
+These discoveries impact on the way people live.
+The children develop an understanding of the nature of scientific inquiry and the ability to use a range of scientific inquiry methods including; questioning, planning and conducting experiments, collecting and analysing data, evaluating results and drawing evidence-based conclusions.